 Focus on Teens offers a holistic approach to reach teens at the early stages of homelessness.
-We are proud to be the only program in North Texas that helps provide a Drop In Center for homeless teens on high school campuses.
-Available to any school in DISD, FoT also offers four core program focus areas for teens, parents and teachers: Drug Abuse Prevention and Awareness, Suicide Prevention, Healthy Living (a Mental Health Awareness Seminar) and our “Get Started” Intern Program.
+We are proud to be the only program in North Texas that helps provide a Drop In Center for homeless teens on high school campuses available to any school, FoT also offers five core program focus areas for teens, parents and teachers: Emergency Food and Supplies (we serve 23 schools in the Dallas and Ft.
+Worth ISDs, currently) or a Drop IN Center / Pantry (we have 24 in Dallas and Ft.
+Worth ISDs, currently), Drug Abuse Prevention and Awareness, Suicide Prevention, Healthy Living (a Mental Health Awareness Seminar) and our “Get Started” Mentoring – Intern Program.
 Our programs are flexible and developed in conjunction with both the individual student’s and school’s needs.

 Need for Focus on Teens

-According to statistics provided by DISD, there are at least 3,400 known homeless adolescents within their programs.
+According to statistics provided by DISD, there are at least 5,000 known homeless adolescents within their programs and 3,000 in FW ISD.
 Because homeless adolescents tend not to self-identify FoT and the Homeless Education Program have found that bringing a Drop In Center to schools, where a student can visit at their own discretion for coffee, donuts, breakfast and a conversation, has helped to raise awareness on campuses of student issues while communicating to students there is an in school resource that can assist them with their basic needs.

 The homeless teen crisis is directly connected to the overall issue of adult homelessness.
 Studies have shown that homeless teens, aged 12 to 17, are more likely than their peers to become homeless adults.
 Yet, the year to year data suggests that the current methodologies to reduce teen homelessness are not working.
 FoT believes that a fresh, Comprehensive, Collaborative and Innovative approach must be established if the volume of homeless individuals is to be reduced.
 Our program provides this solution by providing core services to homeless teens that reduce their likelihood of becoming homeless adults.